Mobius5150/eaglefu/tips/pcb-review.md

 Consider the proximity of capacitors and resistors to input pins.
 If it needs to be very close ensure that it is.
 Consult reference designs for power components, microprocessors, and anything high-frequency.

 ### 3.8 Differential Pairs
+To route a differential pair on an Eagle board ensure they are named properly (section 2.7).
+Then in the board layout select one of the wires of the signal.
+The other will start routing alongside it, with the distance set by its net class.
+To route just one of the signals hit the escape key.
+To add a meander (which helps ensure the lines are the same length) use the meander tool.
+This tool tells you the difference in length between the signal and adds a meander if neccesary.
+You can set the acceptable difference in length in your DRC settings.

 ### 3.9 Controlled Impedence

 ### 3.10 Antennas
 Antennas are a bowl of worms.
-Be very careful as they often require controlled impedence, precise routing, no sharp trace angles, and placement clear of top/bottom/internal copper for good reception.
-Seriously, consult a pro.
+Be very careful as they often require controlled impedence, precise routing, and placement clear of top/bottom/internal copper for good reception.
+Seriously, consult a pro, or at least an application note from a reputable company.

 ### 3.11 Analog Signals and Grounds
 Keep any noisy analog signals and grounds away from digital ones.
 If traces are close the parasitic capacitance from the analog signals will muddle the digital once and cause big problems, especially with high-frequency lines.